 7. Analysis of the blood obtained from the heel prick in babies could be extended with DNA-testing; an extensive database would reveal the significance of each gen-variant.

-8. Knowing the gen-variants present in the own DNA offers future parents the opportunity to prevent diabetes in their children by means of family planning to reduce birth of diabetic children.
+8. Knowing the gen-variants present in the own DNA offers future parents the opportunity of family planning to reduce birth of diabetic children.